 If you have sustained injuries in an attack, whether on campus or not, a personal injury lawyer from the Law Offices of Howard Craig Kornberg could help you recover the damages and compensation you deserve.
 You, and others attending your college, university, or other institution, should be able to attend curricular and extra-curricular activities without fear of attack from a fellow student.
 Do not let the California Supreme Court ruling make you feel that you can easily represent yourself – proving liability in a personal injury claim will still be a complex matter, requiring extensive legal knowledge and experience.

-Every case is different, and you can rest assured that your Los Angeles personal injury attorney understands this and will tailor their legal representation accordingly.
+Every case is different, and you can rest assured that your Riverside personal injury attorney understands this and will tailor their legal representation accordingly.